Virtualization-projects/panamax-ui-wiki/Panamax-Public-Templates.md

 ##Submit a Template!

-**NOTE: This process references the official template repository, if you want to enter the Contest please be sure to follow the instructions from:** [http://panamax.io/contest](http://panamax.io/contest)
+**\--> NOTE: This process is to submit template to the official template repository, if you want to enter the Panamax App Template Challenge (Contest) please be sure to follow the instructions from:** [http://panamax.io/contest](http://panamax.io/contest)

 1. Fork the official the official Panamax Template Repository from [https://github.com/CenturyLinkLabs/panamax-public-templates](https://github.com/CenturyLinkLabs/panamax-public-templates) to your personal GitHub account.